ropensci/rtika/README.md

 You need at least `Java 7` or `OpenJDK 1.7`.
 To check, run the command `java -version` from a terminal.
 Get Java installation tips at <http://openjdk.java.net/install/> or <https://www.java.com/en/download/help/download_options.xml>.

-On Windows, optionally install the `curl` package.
+On Windows, the `curl` package is currently suggested if the documents to process are on a remote server.

 ``` r
 if(.Platform$OS.type=='windows' && !requireNamespace('curl')){